Moving to Saudi Arabia: Relocation Guide for Doctors

 • Renowned for: Trauma care, cardiac services, neurosciences

-• Features: Level 1 trauma center, state-of-the-art emergency department
+• Features: Level 1 trauma center, modern emergency department

 3. King Fahad Medical City (Riyadh)